 You’ll often find Arneis growing as a single varietal, but historically it has been blended with Nebbiolo in parts of Italy such as Barolo where it helps to soften the tannins and helps to add aromatics to the wine.

-Holm Oak’s Arneis vineyard is only 400 vines strong – so we don’t have a huge amount to produce but what we do make is fantastic.
-Only about 40 wine producers in Australia grow and produce this variety – it’s grown in cool climates, such as the King Valley, the Mornington Peninsula and the Adelaide Hills.
-Arneis thrives particularly well in Tasmania because this thick-skinned variety can stand up to the frost and other fungal diseases that result from our excessive amounts of rain in our very cool climate.
+Holm Oak can proudly claim to be the only Tasmanian winery growing and producing Arneis.
+Holm Oak’s Arneis vineyard is only 400 vines strong – so we don’t have a huge amount of vines to produce a huge quantity of wine, but what we do make is fantastic.
+According to Vinodiversity, only about 60 wine producers in Australia grow and produce this variety including Tertini, Thick as Thieves, Symphonia, Stefani Estate, Sam Miranda and Rowlee.
+Throughout Australia you’ll often find this varietal grown in cool climates, such as the King Valley, the Mornington Peninsula and the Adelaide Hills.
+Arneis thrives particularly well in Tasmania because this thick-skinned variety can stand up to the frost and other fungal diseases that result from our very cool climate.

-Traditionally wine writers describe Arneis as having peach and almond characteristics, but when it’s grown in our cool-climate Tassie backyard, it displays more zesty citrusy traits, like grapefruit, with floral aromas in a leaner, fruit-driven style.
+Traditionally wine writers describe Arneis as having peach and almond characteristics, but when it’s grown in our cool-climate Tasmanian backyard, it displays more zesty citrusy traits, like grapefruit, with floral aromas in a leaner, fruit-driven style.